by Andrea M. Darcy

 A good therapist is neither judge or lawyer.
 They will support you in processing your experience without becoming an investigator of the ‘facts’, but rather by looking at how healing your experience can make your present day life more manageable.

 Harley Therapy provides counsellors and therapists who are highly experienced at helping you navigate childhood trauma and repressed memories.
-If you can’t make it to one of our three London locations, we also provide Skype counselling wherever you are.
+If you can’t make it to one of our three London locations, we also provide online therapy wherever you are.